 A cautionary note on this approach comes from the experience of another company called AmbrosiaPlasma.
-They were charging several thousand dollars a pop for plasma infusions from young donors, but were shut down by the FDA in 2019 for lack of clinical proof.
-Their model was a pay to play clinical trial, which should be a red flag in anyone's book.
+They were charging several thousand dollars a pop for plasma infusions from young donors, but were shut down by the FDA in 2019 for lack of clinical proof even though their model was a pay to play clinical trial, ostensibly to determine whether it works.